lukasmesserschmidt/Traffic-Light-library/README.md

 ### Handling Events

 Register callback functions to respond to various events, such as a phase change in the cycle or a light defect.

+> **Note:** Each event can be associated with only one callback function.
+If you register another callback for the same event, it will overwrite the previously registered one.

 ```cpp
 #include <TrafficLight.h>